doug-harriman/electroplating-stirrer/EE/servo-control-module/CAM/readme.md

 ## Soldermask & Silkscreen

 Intended process is to apply two layers of soldermask/ink to the PCB, then use my UV laser to ablate the areas that I don't want filled in.
 Overall technique from: https://www.youtube.com/watch?v=NuJlgw7E7vg.

+Soldermask goes down nicely with:
+* Cover with plastic film (overhead film works well).
+Need rigitity.
+Plastic wrap is too soft.
+* Use a squeegee to spread the ink.
+I used Silicone squeegee from [Amazon](https://www.amazon.com/gp/product/B091KQFQVG/).
+* Cure with UV light.
+I use a resin printer cure station for 3 min with board leaning against lamp.

 Essentially:
 1. Lay down & cure the base soldermask (color of choice)
 2. Ablate soldermask in areas where you want silkscreen.
 3. Apply white ink/soldermask & cure
-4. Ablate solder pads.
+4. Ablate solder pads: 80% power, 200 mm/sec

 ### Software Tooling